Polymer/polymer/PRIMER.md

 });
 ```

-*Note that observing changes to paths (object sub-properties) is dependent on one of two requirements: either the value at the path in question changed via a Polymer [property binding](#property-binding) to another element, or the value was changed using the [`set`](#set-path) API, which provides the required notification to elements with registered interest.*
+*Note that observing changes to paths (object sub-properties) is dependent on one of two requirements: either the value at the path in question changed via a two-way Polymer [property binding](#property-binding) to another element, or the value was changed using the [`set`](#set-path) API, which provides the required notification to elements with registered interest.*

+<a name="deep-observation"></a>
 ### Deep path observation

 Additionally, wildcard matching of path changes is also supported via the `observers` array, which allows notification when any (deep) sub-property of an object changes.
 Note that the argument passed for a path with a wildcard is a change record object containing the `path` that changed, the new `value` of the path that changed, and the `base` value of the wildcard expression.